zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

         that uses lowercase alphanumeric characters and a dot: `.`.
         We recommend that you use your organization as the prefix.

+FINDING: apiId is never set in metadata by the PJ enabler
 TODO: Discuss this with PP and others.
 Note: Currently this parameter is not stored in the `metadata` by the API ML enablers.
 The MetadataParser is transferring it to an ApiInfo object, but it is never used though.